OpenDevicePartnership/patina-paging/docs/paging.md

 ## How is a Virtual Address (VA) decoded into a Physical Address (PA)?

-For example x64 CPUs break the given VA in to below components
+For example x64 CPUs break the given VA in to below components(assuming 5 Level paging)

 ```text
   63           57 56           48 47           39 38           30 29            21 20            12 11               0